marios-code-path/reactive-authentication/http-basic/README.md

                 .build();
     }

-### Highlighting Authentication flow-control paths
+### Access Restriction Customization

 [AuthenticationEntryPoint](https://docs.spring.io/spring-security/site/docs/5.0.0.M3/api/org/springframework/security/web/server/AuthenticationEntryPoint.html) is activated when an un-authenticated request raises an [AccessDeniedException](http://flow-control).
-The exception (by default) is caught within [ExceptionTranslationWebFilter](http://ExceptionTranslationWebFilter) to either deny access completely in case of an un-authorized user, or by calling [AuthenticationEntryPoint](https://docs.spring.io/spring-security/site/docs/5.0.0.M3/api/org/springframework/security/web/server/AuthenticationEntryPoint.html)'s `commence()` method to initiate authentication flow.
+The exception is caught within [ExceptionTranslationWebFilter](http://ExceptionTranslationWebFilter) and determines whether to block access, or escalate to authentication.
+The later is accomplished by invoking [AuthenticationEntryPoint](https://docs.spring.io/spring-security/site/docs/5.0.0.M3/api/org/springframework/security/web/server/AuthenticationEntryPoint.html)'s `commence()` method to initiate an authentication flow.

-Additionally, we can alter the access-denial behaviour as well providing an [ServerAccessDeniedHandler](http://ServerAcessDeniedHandler) to [ExceptionHandlingSpec](http://foo-bar)'s `accessDeniedHandler()` method.
+Change the rejection behaviour by providing an [ServerAccessDeniedHandler](http://ServerAcessDeniedHandler) to [ExceptionHandlingSpec](http://foo-bar)'s `accessDeniedHandler()` method.

+SecurityXConfiguration.java:

+    @Bean
+    public SecurityWebFilterChain securityWebFilterChain(ServerHttpSecurity http) {

+        return http
+        ...
+        .and()
+        .exceptionHandling()
+        .accessDeniedHandler(new HttpStatusServerAccessDeniedHandler(HttpStatus.BAD_REQUEST))
+        .and()
+        ...

+Now, with any access restriction, the client will see HTTP 400 instead of 403.

-## Authentication Mechanisms
+## Authenticating Users

-AuthenticationManager is the interface that manages the authentication flow details - roles, username, credential, IP, etc.. -.
-Example is UsernamePasswordAuthenticationToken used for processing simple username/password credentials.of special note is method `isAuthenticated()` which tells Spring Security whether it should authenticate a user (e.g. HTTP basic authenticate), or pass the request along the filter chain to complete the original request.

-This UsernamePasswordAuthenticationToken is created 2 times; pre-auth where the AuthenticationManager receives a interactive credential from the user for authenticating, and thus `isAuthenticated()` is `false`.
-The other time we see this instance is on authentication success, where its populated with principal details, and `isAuthenticated()` return `true`.

-A WebFilterExchange will contain both the ServerWebExchange, and the WebFilterChain.

 [ReactiveAuthenticationManager](https://docs.spring.io/spring-security/site/docs/5.0.x/api/org/springframework/security/authentication/ReactiveAuthenticationManager.html)
-does the job of facilitating authentication mechanisms - e.g. HTTP/BASIC which is included automatically- in your web application.
+does the job of facilitating user and credential validation within the application.
+We can also use this component to escalate and complete the authentication process for a given flow.

 NOTE: Spring provides an integration component [ReactiveAuthenticationManagerAdapter](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/authentication/ReactiveAuthenticationManagerAdapter.html) for hoisting your existing, classic AuthenticationManager implementations into the reactive world.

-### Custom Domain Users
+### Customizing the User

 The [UserDetailsRepositoryReactiveAuthenticationManager](https://docs.spring.io/spring-security/site/docs/5.0.3.RELEASE/api/org/springframework/security/authentication/UserDetailsRepositoryReactiveAuthenticationManager.html)
-bean is provided automatically if there are no other configured ReactiveAuthenticationManagers `@Bean` definitions.
-This authentication manager defers principal/credential operations to a [ReactiveUserDetailsService](https://docs.spring.io/spring-security/site/docs/5.1.0.M1/api/org/springframework/security/core/userdetails/ReactiveUserDetailsService.html).
+bean is provided automatically if there are no other configured [ReactiveAuthenticationManager](http://ReactiveAuthenticationManager) `@Bean` definitions.
+This authentication manager defers principal/credential operations to a [ReactiveUserDetailsService](https://docs.spring.io/spring-security/site/docs/5.1.0.M1/api/org/springframework/security/core/userdetails/ReactiveUserDetailsService.html) implementation.

-Spring comes with ready-made implemenations for storing and looking up users in the MapReactiveUserDetailsService - simple for demos - but we want to go a little in depth.
+Spring comes with ready-made implemenations for storing and looking up users in the [MapReactiveUserDetailsService](http://MapReactiveUserDetailsService).
 We'll complete this section by making 2 uses of this bean - one MapReactive, the other our own - to illustrate simplicity in overriding and levering this component..

-First, the custom User domain object which implements UserDetails as prescribed by the UserDetailsService interface:
+First, the custom User domain object with UserDetails as prescribed by the UserDetailsService interface:

 ExampleUser.java: